 Recognizing that a diverse workforce is essential to improving healthcare delivery to underserved populations and reducing health disparities as the PA profession grows, the following scholarships are awarded to underrepresented minority students and those who are economically and/or educationally disadvantaged (see definitions of these criteria here).

-- Bristol-Myers Squibb Endowed Scholarship — two $2,500 awards
+- Bristol-Myers Squibb Endowed Scholarship — four $2,500 awards

-- National Commission on Certification of Physician Assistants (NCCPA) Endowed Scholarship — two $2,000 awards
+- National Commission on Certification of Physician Assistants (NCCPA) Endowed Scholarship — six $2,000 awards

 - Procter & Gamble Endowed Scholarship — six $1,000 awards

 In addition, the following special focus scholarships are awarded:

-- AAPA Rural Health Caucus Scholarship — $2,000 award to students from a rural area, who are committed to serving a rural community.
+- AAPA Rural Health Caucus Scholarship — two $2,000 awards to students from a rural area, who are committed to serving a rural community.

-- Ron Pace Memorial Scholarship — $1,000 award to Florida-based students who are veterans and in their second year of PA school.
+- Ron Pace Memorial Scholarship — one $1,000 award to Florida-based students who are veterans and in their second year of PA school.
 Named in memory of Ron Pace, a Florida Academy of Physician Assistants past president and AAPA Outstanding PA of the Year Award recipient, who served in the U.S. Navy for 20 years.

 Additional Financial Aid Resources